Health, Nutrition & Exercise Sciences (HNES)

 HNES 351.
 Metabolic Basis of Nutrition.
 4 Credits.

 Biochemical and physiological principles of human nutrition.
 Nutrients in relation to metabolic regulation.
-4 lectures.
-Prereq: HNES 250, BIOC 260 or BIOC 460 and admittance to the Dietetics program.
+Prereq: HNES 250 and BIOC 260 or BIOC 460 Student must be a Nutrition Science major.

 HNES 354L.
 Introduction to Medical Nutrition Therapy Laboratory.
 2 Credits.